 Web frameworks have seen the rise of languages like PHP, Java, Python and Ruby, all of which offer frameworks for fast deployment.
-Languages that work well for application development are not well suited to managing infrastructure however: they focus on details that one would like to escape from.
+Languages that work well for application development are not well suited to managing infrastructure however: they focus too much on low level details that one would like to suppress.
 The fact that programmers already know the languages does not change this.